Major League Baseball 2K7: Gameplay

-Other additions include a ramped up player and manager ejection system, including a minigame in which the player controlling the manager will tap a button to argue with the umpire; in multiplayer, the opponent will take control of the umpire and try to precision tap a button to eject the opponent's manager.
+Other additions included a ramped up player and manager ejection system, including a minigame in which the player controlling the manager will tap a button to argue with the umpire; in multiplayer, the opponent will take control of the umpire and try to precision tap a button to eject the opponent's manager.
 A managerial ejection will cause the player's team to be controlled by the CPU.
 Umpires also have their own personalities and AI, meaning each umpire will have a unique style of calling a game.
 An important feature is the use of the joystick's force feedback during same-machine multiplayer - as the invisible icon reaches the edges of the strike zone, the rumble will increase.
 (PlayStation 3 owners are not able to enjoy this feature due to the lack of such a feature in the gamepad.)
 Other minor touches include ball boys retrieving baseballs, fans catching foul balls, and dynamic bullpen activity.
 The PS2 features are tuned fielding, improved baseruning, 2K sports online play, and Inside Edge.